+Gradient means that the pressure is higher in the distal part of the limb and decreases per chamber as it moves proximal to the body.
 Sequential pumps with calibrated gradient pressure have proven to be the best devices for reducing the amount of excess lymphatic fluid in a limb in a comfortable and efficient manner.
 These pumps function in much the same manner as the body does when it utilizes its own “muscle pump.”
 The body uses various muscle groups to move the lymphatic fluid through the channels.

 The pump can be used on patients with venous ulcers and/or open wounds as long as there are no signs of an untreated infection/cellulitis.
-If you have cellulitis you can use the pump once antibiotics have been administered for at least 72 hours.
-Signs and symptoms for infection are an abnormal sensation of heat in extremity, a rash, red streaks, pain or fever.
+If you have cellulitis, you can use the pump once antibiotics have been administered for at least 72 hours.
+Signs and symptoms for infection are an abnormal sensation of heat in extremity, a rash, red streaks, pain, or fever.
 If one or more of these symptoms occur while you are under compression therapy treatment, discontinue your treatment and contact your physician.
-Wounds must be covered with the appropriate dressings and it is recommended that daily dressing changes be ordered.
+Wounds must be covered with the appropriate dressings, and it is recommended that daily dressing changes be ordered.
 You should clean and change your dressing immediately following your treatment with the pump.
 Wounds will drain significantly during pump therapy; this is normal.

-How important is awareness and hygiene for lymphedema patients?
+How important is hygiene for lymphedema patients?

 The patient must be taught meticulous skin care, especially with the edematous limb.
-Because of the increased fluid levels under the skin, the skin is much more susceptible to rips and tears than is non-edematous skin.
+Because of the increased fluid levels under the skin, the skin is much more susceptible to rips and tears than non-edematous skin.
 Any breakdown in the integrity of the skin results in susceptibility to bacteria, infection, and cellulitis, the most serious of complications facing the patient.
 Teach the patient to treat all cuts, burns and bruises, hangnails, ingrown toenails, ingrown hairs, razor rashes, blisters, scrapes, mosquito bites, etc., as potential sites for infection.

 Should the patient notice any signs or symptoms of infection or cellulitis they should contact their doctor immediately.
 Delay in treatment will enable the infection to spread to other areas throughout the body.